 Union Corruption Update has covered this case twice before (here and here).
 Lawrence Ackerman, now 54, a resident of Old Tappan (Bergen County), N.J., was a Fort Lee, N.J.-based businessman with good union connections.
 He saw a way to make a lot of off-the-books income with a corruptible union leader.
 Sergio Acosta answered the call.
-According to prosecutors, Ackerman set up a pair of fake insurance brokerages, Atlantic Business Associates and Atlantic Medical Associates, for the sole purpose of marketing health plans on a nationwide basis to persons whom he knew would be ineligible for coverage through UAW Local 2326, now based in South River, N.J.
-Through these sham companies, the enrollees, who eventually numbered 700 to 800, obtained health insurance at inflated premiums.
-Once enrolled, they filed highly inflated benefit claims.
+According to prosecutors, Ackerman set up a pair of fake insurance brokerages, Atlantic Business Associates and Atlantic Medical Associates, for the sole purpose of marketing health plans on a nationwide basis to persons whom he knew were ineligible for coverage through UAW Local 2326, now based in South River, N.J.
+Through these sham companies, the enrollees, who eventually numbered 700 to 800, obtained health insurance at inflated premiums, and once enrolled, filed inflated benefit claims.
 Acosta enabled this scheme by keeping the premiums instead of forwarding them as required to Horizon Blue Cross Blue Shield of New Jersey.